datalogism/SyntaxBart/README.md

-# SyntaxBart - AAAI 24 Student Abtract
+# SyntaxBart - AAAI 24 Student Abstract

 ## Research question
 **How does the choice of a syntax impact the generation of triples using datatype properties?**